PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex101_PIN.md

 # GaAs diode (1D).
 ([source code](https://github.com/PatricioFarrell/ChargeTransport.jl/tree/master/examplesEx101_PIN.jl))

-We simulate charge transport in a GaAs pin diode, where use the van Roosbroeck system of equations as charge transport model.
+We simulate charge transport in a GaAs pin diode, where we use the van Roosbroeck system of equations as charge transport model.
 The unknowns are given by the quasi Fermi potentials of electrons and holes $\varphi_n$, $\varphi_p$ and the electric potential $\psi$.
 The simulations are performed out of equilibrium and for the stationary problem.

 ````julia
 module Ex101_PIN